plasmadlt/PlasmaDLT-mainet/README.md

 ## Setting up Configurations

-- Get file  config.ini mainet
+Get file  config.ini mainet
 ```
 cd config.ini
 ```
-* Create account
+Create account
-- You need to get an official account testnet or mainet on https://app.plasmapay.com/id/profile/developers
+- If you run Testnet Node you need to create an official testnet account in official wallet PlasmaPay settings: https://app.plasmapay.com/id/profile/developers
+- If you run Mainet Node, you need to activate the main account in official wallet PlasmaPay on the dashboard: https://app.plasmapay.com/dashboard and decrypt your private keys (key icon on the wallet).
+**Attention:** you can create only one account in mainet and the account's name will be your node's name.
 - Get P2P endpoint  http://plasmadlt.com/monitor

 ## Get and edit the configuration file accordingly config.ini :